This aromatic black-eyed peas dish cooked with quinoa & wild greens, is a simple, healthy and a complete-meal you definitely should try.

 - Extra virgin olive and more lemon juice (optional)

-Wash the wild greens and boil them.
+- Wash the wild greens and boil them for ten minute.
 Drain and set aside.
 If you cannot find any wild greens you can substitute with spinach or chard.
 See a similar recipe here.

-- Add the blackeyed peas as well as the wild greens and saute for a few minutes.
-Add water to cover them, lower heat and simmer until the blackeyed peas are cooked and until almost all the water is absorbed.
-Add more water if necessary.
+- Add the black-eyed peas as well as the wild greens and sauté for 3 -4 minutes.
+Add water to cover them, lower heat and simmer until the black-eyed peas are cooked and until almost all the water is absorbed.
+Add more water, if necessary.

 - Add salt and pepper, the lemon juice, all the aromatic herbs and the cooked quinoa.
 Stir and turn off the heat.